 - Knowing and complying with the deadlines for application or reapplication for aid.

 - Knowing and complying with the Los Angeles Community College District’s Refund/Repayment Policy.

 - Repaying financial aid funds if it is determined that the student was ineligible to receive the funds.

 A student who attempts to obtain financial aid by fraud will be suspended from financial aid for unsatisfactory conduct.
-The college may report such instances to local law enforcement agencies, to the California Student Aid Commission, and to the Federal Government.
+The college may report such instances to local law enforcement agencies, to the California Student Aid Commission, to the Office of Inspector General, and to the Federal Government.